 17 Best Things to Do in Portland in the Winter

-The sun sets early from mid-November at about 4:30 pm, so you have fewer hours of light to work with in the winter months.
-Regardless, there are a host of incredible things to do in Portland in winter.
+The sun sets early in mid-November at about 4:30 p.m., so you have fewer hours of light to work with in the winter season in Portland.
+Regardless, there are a host of incredible winter things to do in Portland.

 1. Watch the Christmas Ship Parade

-Seattle and Portland both have a fun event where thousands of residents flock to the banks of the river to watch the brightly-lit boats cruise past in December.
+Seattle and Portland both have a fun event where thousands of residents flock to the banks of the river to watch the brightly lit boats cruise past in December.
 While there are many fun Seattle holiday events, Portland has plenty of its own.

-The Christmas Ship Parade began in 1954 with one single boat from Portland Yacht Club, and today the parade averages 55 – 60 boats varying from a mere 14 feet in length to a whopping 65 feet.
-You’ll have to check the schedule for this year’s dates and times, but it’s well worth grabbing a hot chocolate and enjoying the festivities.
+The Christmas Ship Parade began in 1954 with one single boat from Portland Yacht Club, and today, the parade averages 55–60 boats varying from a mere 14 feet in length to a whopping 65 feet.
+When you’re looking for things to do in Portland in the winter, it’s well worth grabbing a hot chocolate and enjoying the festivities.